ibleaman/JPPC/concerts.md

 *********

-### THE CONCERT TO BEGIN OUR SECOND HUNDRED YEARS!
+### ENCORE PERFORMANCE of THE CONCERT TO BEGIN OUR SECOND HUNDRED YEARS!
 ### &nbsp;
 ### Chutzpah!
 ### Yiddish Songs of Defiance